How REITs do cross-portfolio reporting when properties use different PMS systems

 Yardi in Boston, RealPage in Phoenix, Entrata in Denver — different schemas, different exports, one portfolio.
 Here is how leading REITs get a single view.

-Propexo Connect is purpose-built for property management — it syncs data from Yardi, RealPage, Entrata, AppFolio, and 129+ other systems into your data warehouse, with PM-domain-aware normalization that generic ELT tools don't provide.
+Propexo Connect is purpose-built for property management — it syncs data from Yardi, RealPage, Entrata, AppFolio, and 130+ other systems into your data warehouse, with pre-built PM connectors that generic ELT tools don't provide.

 For REITs and large operators, the data problem is not that each PMS lacks reporting — it is that each PMS reports in its own schema.
 A "unit" in Yardi is a different field shape than a "unit" in RealPage.
 Aggregating them by hand produces errors.
 Building direct integrations into a BI tool produces a maintenance burden.
-The answer is a unified data layer that normalizes once, so every report downstream reads clean data.
+The answer is a unified data layer: land every PMS in one warehouse, model it once, and every report downstream reads from the same dataset.

 Three approaches to cross-portfolio REIT reporting